Upcoming Course Dates:

 Instead, this is a compilers course aimed at practioners.
 As such, the main focus is on coding and software development.
 Yes, you will learn about some important core compiler concepts such as regular expressions, context free grammars, type systems, and programming language semantics.
 However, instead of doing mathematical proofs involving parsing theory, we'll focus on how you would actually go about implementing a parser and doing things such as writing unit tests for it.

 To be sure, you will write a lot of code in this course.
 The course runs for more than 40 hours over five days.
-The final completed project consists of approximately 3000 lines of Python and is every bit as involved as the project you typically find in a college-level compilers course for computer science majors.
-However, this course is structured for success.
-Most participants finish the final project.
+The final completed project consists of approximately 2500-3000 lines of Python and is every bit as involved as the project you typically find in a college-level compilers course for computer science majors.
+However, the project is structured in a way to help you succeed.

 This class is led by David Beazley.
 Although most known for his work in the Python community, Dave was formerly a tenure-track assistant professor in the Department of Computer Science at the University of Chicago where he taught a Compilers course along with a variety of other topics in systems and programming languages.
 Dave is also the creator of the PLY and SLY parsing tools for Python.
 He recently gave a PyCon talk about these tools.
 In a past decade, he also created Swig, a C/C++ compiler for building scripting language extension modules.
 Mostly though, Dave just thinks that writing a compiler is cool.